 What are Maker Fees and Taker Fees?

-For the Bitcoin/Fiat pairs trading, makers can pay a fee as low as 0 percent to as high as 0.16 percent based on the amount traded.
-The taker fee is as low as 0.10 percent to as high as 0.26 percent based on the amount traded.
+For Bitcoin/Fiat pairs trading, manufacturers can pay a fee as low as 0 percent to as high as 0.16 percent based on the amount traded.
+Taker fees are as low as 0.10 percent to as high as 0.26 percent based on the amount traded.

-Not all cryptocurrency exchanges use the maker taker trading system but here is the reason why some crypto exchanges adopt the system:
+Not all cryptocurrency exchanges use the maker taker trading system, but here are the reasons why some crypto exchanges adopt the system:

 • Having limit orders in reserve helps to stabilize the values of cryptocurrencies.

-• Crypto exchanges can charge makers or taker certain fees to offset undesirable behaviour.
+• Crypto exchanges can charge makers or taker certain fees to offset undesirable behavior.
 In other words, i.e. to “take” or “make” right now, you pay for it.

 • Crypto markets with a lot of high-frequency trading may suffer from rapid trading that distorts prices and reduces liquidity.

 Conclusively, a taker is a trader that places a market or stop order that is immediately filled completely.
 And you have to pay the taker fee for this because you’re “taking” your desired price right now.
-A maker is a trader that places an order that is not filled immediately.
+The maker is a trader that places an order that is not filled immediately.
 And you would pay a reduced maker fee for this because you’re helping to “make” the market.
 Makers usually pay a lower fee than the takers.
-So, in most cases, it makes more sense for a trader to place limit orders that won’t be placed immediately but would be kept and matched with the market or stop order of another buyer or seller.
+So, in most cases, it makes more sense for a trader to place limited orders that won’t be placed immediately but would be kept and matched with the market or a stop order from another buyer or seller.